Ata-Scripts/atascripts-documentation/super-market/README.md

 ***

-note: that this software file is protected by DMCA protection and its illegal sale or distribution is prohibited.
+Note: This software file is protected by DMCA protection and its illegal sale or distribution is prohibited.

 <figure><img src="../.gitbook/assets/image (13).png" alt=""><figcaption></figcaption></figure>